antoniofs23/app-fit-psych-func/README.md

-Fits individual data and plots mean fit with errorbars (SEM)
+Fits individual data and plots mean fit with errorbars computed as ± 1 Standard Error of the Mean

 **inputs:**
 <hr/>